What is workflow?

 3. Workflow monitoring and exception handling

-- Visibility and control: Workflow engines generate reports on the status of running processes, and on completion times and other metrics associated with completed workflows.
-The workflow engine may allow administrators to make changes to a running process.
+In addition to creating and executing a workflow, the software also tracks the progress of processes and determines how to handle any issues that arise.
+Workflow engines generate reports on the status of running processes and on completion times and other metrics associated with completed workflows.
+These engines may also allow administrators to make changes to a running process.
+If a task is delayed or a deadline is missed, the workflow engine can stop the process, create an alert, and continue as the workflow design indicates.

-Finally, what’s a workflow engine without security and compliance?
-Administrators need to control who gets to create and modify workflows, who gets to view notifications, and which users get which rights with regards to any given content.
-The engine should be able to enforce data privacy, only allowing content to be visible as needed — and it should support workflows that include people outside the organization, such as customers, vendors, and partners.
-The most complete workflow engines include features that help organizations adhere to industry and government regulations — features such as document watermarking, content retention, content disposition, and signature handling.
+Security and compliance are two more components of workflow monitoring.
+Administrators control who gets to create and modify workflows, who gets to view notifications, and which users have which rights regarding any given content.
+The engine should enforce data privacy, only allowing content to be visible as needed — and it should support workflows that include people outside the organization, such as customers, vendors, and partners.
+Complete workflow engines include features that help organizations adhere to industry and government regulations — features such as document watermarking, content retention, content disposition, and signature handling.

 No-code workflow changes the game